vikashiscool/FEWD-UXDI-2day/day2/README.md

 ##Day 2

+##Review of Day 1
+* What we learned
+* What we're still fuzzy about
+* What we want to explore further

+#So many tools
+* Use *package control* to install the [Emmet](emmet.io) package into Sublime. #productivity!
+*

 ##Intro to Bootstrap

-A few years back, some developers at Twitter created Bootstrap as a way to encourage UI consistency across Twitter's internal tools.
-Many other developers at Twitter started to contribute and Bootstrap was released to the world as an open-source poject in 2011.
+* [Bootstrap](http://www.w3schools.com/bootstrap/) is a **front-end framework** created by a small team of developers at Twitter and maintained by a much larger community of contributors.
+* Let's take a look at the documentation: [http://getbootstrap.com](http://getbootstrap.com).
+* The framework consists of one main CSS file, an optional theme CSS file, and a main JS file.
+* Bootstrap requires [jQuery](https://code.jquery.com/) to work, which is a JavaScript library.

-Bootstrap is extremely popular and knowledge of at least one CSS framework is a very valuable skill to have.
-Bootstrap comes with a ton of features including:
+Bootstrap is extremely popular and knowledge of at least one CSS framework is a very valuable skill to have (and totally worth putting on your resume).

+Bootstrap comes with a ton of features, including:

 - Reponsive Grid System
 - CSS library for quick and easy styling